NawafAlsuwailem/oil_production_analyses_python/README.md

 # kapsarc-test-python

 ## problem statment
 The oil-production data includes a number of parameters, which are irreleavant to the end-user.
 Moreover, many of the given parameters can be discarded to create a clearer view for the oil Export.
-In addition, the current data shape is driven by the stated information, however, having a single dimension opens up a better data shape option such as the following: country | month-year | value
+In addition, the current data shape is driven by the stated information, however, having a few dimensions opens up a better data shape option such as the following: country | month-year | value

 ## design